Events & Workshops

 To apply, applicants 19 years and older should submit 10 pages of writing they would like to have evaluated by the Writer-in-Residence, a letter describing their writing experience and why they want to attend the SWG Facilitated Retreat, and a completed application form.
 Please see our full application guidelines before submitting.

-Application deadline is Thursday October 10, 2024 (midnight).
+EXTENDED application deadline is Tuesday October 15, 2024 (midnight).

 Preference will be given to Saskatchewan-based SWG members who have not published a book and who have never attended any SWG retreats.
 This facilitated retreat is primarily a retreat for beginning and emerging writers and priority will be given to these writers.
 However, if there is space available, we will consider applications from more experienced writers, non-SK residents and non-SWG members.
 A maximum of ten participants will be accepted.